How to Make No-Bake Chocolate Biscuit Bites — Easy Step-by-Step Guide

 Tips & Troubleshooting

-- 1If the mixture seems too dry and crumbly, and struggles to hold its shape when rolled, add a little more condensed milk, a tablespoon at a time, until it binds together.
-Be cautious not to add too much, as this can make the mixture too wet and difficult to handle.
+- 1If the mixture seems too dry and crumbly, add a little more condensed milk, a tablespoon at a time, until it holds together.
+If it's too wet, add a few more crushed biscuit crumbs.

 Related Activities You Might Enjoy